Fairlay/Bitcoin-Betting/README.md

 ## Change/Create an Order (OrderAlteration)
-Used to create or change an order.
+Used to create or change or cancel an order.
 For Create Requests all fields that have default values MUST be omitted.
 Putting "State":0 for example will be rejected by any Node.

 Request: